opentrusty/opentrusty/docs/_ai/invariants.md

 -   **MUST NOT** allow a Tenant to exist without an active `tenant_owner`.
 -   **MUST NOT** allow a `tenant_admin` to delete a Tenant or remove the last `tenant_owner`.
 -   **MUST** require Platform Admin to explicitly provision an owner when creating a Tenant.
+## Audit Log Immutability

+Audit logs are the authoritative record of security events.
+To ensure non-repudiation and system integrity:

+1. **Append-Only**: Audit logs MUST be immutable once written.
+2. **No Suppression**: No operations (API or CLI) shall exist to delete, modify, or suppress audit entries.
+3. **Universality**: Every security-sensitive action MUST be recorded.
+4. **Audit-of-Audit**: Every platform administrative access to tenant-scoped audit data MUST generate a primary audit record containing the actor, target, reason, and scope of access.